Call for Presentation Proposals

 - Why is the topic of interest to higher ed HR professionals of varying institution sizes and types — small public, large public, small private, large private, two-year, four-year, etc.?

 - What challenges will your session help others to overcome?

 - Could you co-present with a professional from another institution to give your session more depth?

 - Proposal Guide — Use this guide to draft your presentation proposal submission prior to entering the information in the online form.
 Work in the online form cannot be saved along the way, and spelling/grammar checks are not available.

 - Review Important Dates and Timelines — If you will be unable to meet these deadlines or do not have support from your institution or employer to present, please reconsider your decision to submit a proposal.

 - Speaker Agreement Due From Selected Speakers: Within One Week of Notification

 - Review the Indirect Costs of Presenting — If you are a selected speaker, you’ll be asked to share your knowledge without compensation.
-Additionally, you’ll be required to pay your own travel costs and a discounted conference registration fee of $500-$750 depending on your affiliation with a higher ed institution or corporate organization.
+Additionally, you’ll be required to register for the conference at a discounted fee of $295-$495 depending on your affiliation with a higher ed institution or corporate organization.